 When you refinish or install a hardwood floor, the dust kicks up and it’s a big mess.
-It leaves a film on every surface and objects nearby.
+It leaves a film on every surface and object nearby.
 Use a dust-free system that traps the sawdust and virtually eliminates this problem.
 It makes hardwood floor installation more pleasant and tolerable, even for those with sensitive allergies and asthma.

 5. Hardwood Floor as an Alternative to Tile or Stone

 Tile or stone floors look good until they begin to age and get stained, cracked and in pieces.
 Don’t spend a fortune to install a brand new tile floor.
-Instead, consider a more modest investment of an all natural hardwood floor.
+Instead, consider a more modest investment of an all-natural hardwood floor.
 It is much easier to repair and refinish than tile or stone.
 You get more out of your investment in quality floor performance.

 Consider Hiring an Expert